HamedCoding/QLFrozenLake/README.md

 H: hole, fall to your doom
 G: goal, where the frisbee is located

-The agent should start from start position (state: 0), and reach the goal (state: 15) by walikng in the frozen areas.
-If the agent reach the goal cell, it gets a reward (1.0).
+The agent should start from start position (state: 0), and reach the goal (state: 15) by walking in the frozen areas.
+If the agent reach the goal, it gets a reward (1.0).

 We have 16 states and 4 actions.
 It should be noted that the action numbers map to the following directions:
 Action: Direction